Madhavi-Teegireddy/Ecom-App/README.md

 # Ecom-App
-Ecom application

 # Full-Stack-Ecommerce
-TataCliq is an e-commerce website that sells fashion, accessories, electronics, home and other products.
-It is a collaborative project of 5 members, completed in 5 days.
-This is a full stack web application built on MERN Stack. by using React, Redux, MongoDB, ExpressJS, NodeJs, ChakraUi.
+This is an e-commerce website that sells fashion, accessories, electronics and other products.
+It is an individual project, completed in 5 days.
+This is a full stack web application built on MERN Stack by using React, MongoDB, ExpressJS, NodeJs, ChakraUi.